 Went to a tour but didn’t spot the Northern Lights?
 No worries, you can book another tour to see the lights free of charge.
 Note that this deal is unlimited and is valid for 3 years.
 So, don’t give up on your first time, get in touch with our Customer Care to witness this natural phenomenon.

 This is a combination of two separate tours.
-If one of the tours is cancelled, you will still be able to join the other part.
+If one of the tours is canceled, you will still be able to join the other part.

 The Northern Lights are natural phenomena and we, unfortunately, cannot promise you will see them.
 Their appearance depends upon atmospheric and weather conditions.